chinamike65/hugo-tuolesi/content/book6/book6en.md

 Therefore, after taking refuge, the achievement of studies will be faster.

-To take refuge in the Buddha, one must respect the Buddha, not to take refuge in evil demons, but not to exclude them; to take refuge in the Dharma, one must respect the Dharma and not harm sentient beings; to take refuge in the Sangha, one must respect the Sangha, not make evil friends, but rely on and be close to the guru.
+To take refuge in the Buddha, one must respect the Buddha, not take refuge in evil demons, but not to exclude them; to take refuge in the Dharma, one must respect the Dharma and not harm sentient beings; to take refuge in the Sangha, one must respect the Sangha, not make evil friends, but rely on and be close to the guru.

-You should also try your best to study, think, and cultivate, make offerings to the Three Jewels as much as possible, create more good karma, and guide those who have karma to convert to Buddhism.
+You should also try your best to study, think, and meditate, make offerings to the Three Jewels as much as possible, create more good karma, and guide those who have karma to convert to Buddhism.

 108

-Chapter Seven Sending Bodhicitta
+Chapter 7 - Arousing Bodhicitta

+---

 All Buddhas, Wonderful Dharma, Zhongzun and even Bodhi, I take refuge